Published On: Apr 29 2013 06:40:57 PM EDTUpdated On: Apr 30 2015 02:00:00 AM EDT

 1975: Communist forces gain control of Saigon.
 The Vietnam War formally ends with the unconditional surrender of South Vietnamese President Duong Van Minh.
 Pictured is one of the tanks that crashed through the gates of the South Vietnamese presidential palace, one of the iconic images of the fall of Saigon.

-1973: R&B and hip-hop singer-songwriter Akon, best known for hits such as "Locked Up," "Smack That," "I Wanna Love You" and "Don't Matter," is born Aliaune Damala Badara Akon Thiam in St. Louis, Mo.
+1973: R&B and hip-hop singer-songwriter Akon, best known for hits such as "Locked Up," "Smack That," "I Wanna Love You" and "Don't Matter," is born Aliaune Damala Badara Akon Thiam in St. Louis, Missouri.

 1973: U.S. President Richard Nixon announces that top White House aides H.R.
 Haldeman, John Ehrlichman and others have resigned as a result of the Watergate scandal.
 Nixon also fired White House Counsel John Dean, who went on to testify before the Senate and became the key witness against the president.
 Both Haldeman and Ehrlichman would eventually be indicted, convicted and sentenced to prison for their roles in the scandal.

-1961: Basketball Hall of Fame point guard Isiah Thomas, a 12-time NBA All-Star who won two NBA titles with the Detroit Pistons in a 13-year career, is born in Chicago, Ill.
+1961: Basketball Hall of Fame point guard Isiah Thomas, a 12-time NBA All-Star who won two NBA titles with the Detroit Pistons in a 13-year career, is born in Chicago, Illinois.
 Thomas also led the University of Indiana to a NCAA Championship in 1981.

 1961: K-19, the first Soviet nuclear submarine equipped with nuclear missiles, is commissioned.